The course is highly interactive and centres around the use of a variety of case studies, predominantly based on actual files and ICC opinions.

-The course will use numerous case studies and will involve a considerable element of interactive class discussions.
-The Director will encourage delegates to question and test their knowledge at each stage of the course.
-At the end, all delegates will have a clear and full understanding of exactly how LC trade takes place currently across the globe at almost every level.
+The course will use case studies and interactive class discussions, encourage delegates to question and test their knowledge at each stage of the course.

 All training courses with Redcliffe Training are carried out within the context of issues raised.
 The Letters of Credit Course above is a core part of a range of coruses covered UCP 600, ICC 552 and trade finance.